di0xus/di0xus/README.md

 # Hey there 👋

-Full-stack developer building things for the web.
+Full-stack developer building useful things for the web and the cli.

 ---